gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Constraint graphs and change-points model as a HMM

-\item (At least 2 data-points per segment) It is often desirable to get sufficiently long segments.
+\item (At least 2 data-points per segment) It is often desirable to impose a minimum segment length.
 For at least 2 data-points one should consider two states $\mathcal{S}=\{Wait, Seg\}$.
 There are 3 transitions to consider one from $Seg$ to $Wait$ with the constraint $I_{\mu_t \neq \mu_{t+1}}$, one from $Seg$ to $Seg$ with $I_{\mu_t=\mu_{t+1}}$ and one from $Wait$ to $Seg$ with $I_{\mu_t=\mu_{t+1}}$.
 The graph of this model is given in Figure~\ref{fig:atleast2}.
 This can be extended to $p$ data-points.
 The graph for at least 3 data-points per segment is given in Appendix \ref{app-sec:graphs} (Figure~\ref{fig:atleast3}).

 In Appendix \ref{app-sec:graphs} we provide a few more examples.
 In particular, we reformulate the collective anomaly model of \cite{fisch2018linear} as a constrained model.

 \end{itemize}